CarlosBalladares/Hackerrank-interview-preparation-kit-solutions/README.md

 My solutions to Hackerrank's interview preparation kit.
 This problem set is online as of June 2018
 # Detailed Explanations
+These are the problems for which I have written detailed explanations.
+I usually write these right after solving the problem.
+If you still have questions.
+You can email me at the email address in my github profile.

 ## Dictionaries and hashmaps
 [Ransom Note Explanation](https://medium.com/carlosbf/hash-tables-ransom-note-solution-76ffe7b4d010)